mvysny/mvysny.github.io/_posts/2020-6-24-Vaadin-the-missing-guide.md

 It's very important to have this file on classpath.
 If it's not, Vaadin Servlet will then try to auto-configure itself and sometimes wrongly so.
-For example when launching WAR in Tomcat from Intellij, the `frontendFolder` setting will be "auto-detected" to tomcat's bin/ folder, which will cause webpack to fail later on, because of missing files.
+For example when launching WAR in Tomcat from Intellij, the `frontendFolder` setting will be "auto-detected" to Tomcat's `bin/` folder, which will cause webpack to fail later on, because of missing files.

 If the file is present multiple times on the classpath (sometimes Vaadin addons incorrectly include the `flow-build-info.json` file in the jar file - that's a bug in the addon packaging),